 The Need for a Doctoral Degree

-The AACN expects nearly one million nurses to retire by 2030, which is more than a quarter of the current workforce.
+Part of this shortage stems from the projected retirement of nurses by 2030, a figure that’s estimated to hit 4.7 million worldwide according to the International Center on Nurse Migration (ICNM).
 The need to hire and retain nurse teams will be great, in addition to the need to educate future generations of nurses.

 Partnership Between DNP and PhD Nurses

-Graduates with a DNP or a PhD both play a meaningful role in the healthcare system and are partners in the quest to improve patient outcomes.
+Graduates with a DNP or a PhD both play a meaningful role in the healthcare system and can be partners in the quest to improve patient outcomes.

 In the most traditional sense, a nurse with a DNP is in the field implementing the research that a nurse with a PhD may have conducted with a team.
 Those in the field are either focused on the patients they serve or act as leaders in healthcare administration, managing teams and operational functions.

 Nursing leaders in the field may voice ongoing issues and can communicate the need for new solutions.
-It is in these areas that researchers focus their areas of research.
+It’s in these areas that researchers focus their areas of research.

 Who Enters a Terminal Degree Program in Nursing?

-Throughout the United State, the number of DNP programs are growing.
+Throughout the United States, the number of DNP programs is growing.

-When considering a DNP vs PhD, potential students should consider their qualities.
-Although there is no one standard type of person who enters a DNP program, degree seekers tend to have certain qualities.
+When considering a DNP vs. PhD, potential students should assess their qualities.
+Although no one standard type of person who enters a DNP program exists, degree seekers tend to have certain qualities.

-- Leadership Skills: Many of the avenues graduates pursue are leadership roles and it is important that they feel comfortable making decisions and directing others.
+- Leadership Skills: Many of the avenues graduates pursue are leadership roles, and it’s important that they feel comfortable making decisions and directing others.

-- Communication Skills: When they are in the field, DNP graduates will likely find themselves facilitating interprofessional collaboration.
-Those students who are clear and concise in their communication will be more likely to receive buy-in from the team around them allowing them to manage complex situations.
+- Communication Skills: When they’re in the field, DNP graduates will likely find themselves facilitating interprofessional collaboration.
+Those students who are clear and concise in their communication will be more likely to receive buy-in from the team around them, allowing them to manage complex situations.

-- Analytical Skills: This skill will aid a DNP graduate once they are in the field.
-A part of the job may include assessing organizations, systems, and technology as well as applying and evaluating new science.
+- Analytical Skills: Analytical skills will aid DNP graduates once they’re in the field.
+A part of the job may include assessing organizations, systems and technology, as well as applying and evaluating new science.
 Being able to analyze a situation and apply (or adapt) the best solution is imperative as it impacts patient care.

 Why Choose Spring Arbor University DNP Program?